-IMPORTANT January DATES:
+IMPORTANT March DATES:

 Mrs. Grossman 🙂

-– Sight Words: (student names) have, fun, do
+– Sight Words: where, but (student names)

 – Writing sentences (with capital letter at beginning and period/question mark at the end) with our sight words